byanka8/MazePathfinderBot/README.md

 - Implements DFS, BFS, Dijkstra, and A*
 - Interactive visualization
 - Custom grid sizes
-- Step-by-step animation of search process
+- Step-by-step animation of search algorithm
-- Counter for number of visits and actual steps.
+- Counter for number of visits and actual steps

 ## Tech Stack
 - Frontend/UI: Java Swing